gio8tisu/GAN-PoC/README.md

 The naive approach takes the input (a sample from the uniform distribution), passes it through the generator NN and compares this output with the target (a sample from the normal distribution) using the mean square error (MSE) metric.
-A succesfully trained model using this method with generate samples around the target distribution's mean value. (?)
+A succesfully trained model using this method will generate samples around the target distribution's mean value. (?)

 ## Adversarial approach